unknownv2/CoreHook/README.md

 }
 ```

+#### Local Configuration

+To use a local configuration, create a file with the contents described above called `CoreHook.CoreLoad.runtimeconfig.json` and save it to the project output directory where `CoreHook.CoreLoad.dll` is located.

+#### Global Configuration

+To use a global configuration, first create a `dotnet.runtimeconfig.json` file with the contents described above and save it to a folder.
+This will be the global configuration file the project uses to initialize the runtime in the target processs.
+In this example, our file is saved at `C:\CoreHook\dotnet.runtimeconfig.json`.

 Set the environment variables for the `x86` and `x64` applications to the directory of the runtime configuration file.
 This allows you to have different configuration files for `32-bit` and `64-bit` applications.
-This guide assumes you have installed the `2.2` runtime for both architectures.

-For example (if you saved the file another installation directory or drive, make sure to use that path):
+For example (if you saved the file another installation directory or drive, make sure to use that path instead):

  * Set `CORE_ROOT_32` to `C:\CoreHook` for `32-bit` applications.